 In 2018, Writers SA launched its Writers and Readers in Residence Project, in which South Australian and international writers undertake an artistic residency in regional communities to activate reading as well as writing in the town.
-The Writers and Readers in Residence Project will take place from 2018 to 2020, and has been assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.
+The Writers and Readers in Residence Project will take place from 2018 to 2021 (after a hiatus in 2020 due to COVID), and has been assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.

 2019 Writers and Readers in Residence